scott-fleischman/ucd/ReadMe.txt

 	These categories are summarized in Chapter 4 of the Unicode Standard.
 	This field is normative.

-  5	Character Decomposition.
+  5	Character Decomposition Mapping.
 In the Unicode Standard, not all of
-	the decompositions are full decompositions.
-Recursive
-	application of look-up for decompositions will, in all cases, lead to a maximal decomposition.
-The decompositions match exactly the decompositions published with the character names in Chapter 7 of the Unicode Standard.
+	the mappings are full (maximal) decompositions.
+Recursive application of look-up for decompositions will, in all cases, lead to a maximal decomposition.
+The decomposition mappings match exactly the decomposition mappings published with the character names in Chapter 7 of the Unicode Standard.
 This field is normative.

   6	Decimal digit value.
 This is a numeric field.
 If the character